 2. MKC and MAM are prohibited from creating, offering or selling any proprietary funds for a period of two years.

-4. If MKC/MAM forms and sells any proprietary investment products before January 1, 2016, for three years the firms are required to retain an independent auditor, at their expense.
-This auditor must be acceptable to a representative selected by state securities regulators from Alabama, Kentucky, Mississippi, South Carolina and Tennessee, and the SEC.
+4. If MKC/MAM forms and sells any proprietary investment products before January 1, 2016, the firms are required to retain an independent auditor, at their expense for three years.
+This auditor must be acceptable to a representative selected by state securities regulators from Alabama, Kentucky, Mississippi, South Carolina and Tennessee, as well as the SEC.

-5. For the next three years, MKC and MAM will provide special mandatory training to all firm registered agents and investment adviser representatives which is required to be comprehensive for each of the products and offerings sold or recommended to clients.
+5. For the next three years, MKC and MAM will provide special mandatory training to all firm registered agents and investment adviser representatives that must be comprehensive for each of the products and offerings sold or recommended to clients.
 Further, MKC and MAM must also conduct training on suitability and risks of investments.
 MKC and MAM shall develop and implement course evaluations in order to assess the effectiveness of the training.

-8. MKC and MAM are required to fully cooperate in current and future administrative proceedings against Sullivan, Stringer or Wood.
+8. MKC and MAM must fully cooperate in current and future administrative proceedings against Sullivan, Stringer, or Wood.

-9. James Kelsoe, the fund manager named in the states’ and SEC actions, settled charges with the States and was ordered to pay a total of $500,000.00 ($250,000.00 to States and $250,000.00 to SEC).
+9. James Kelsoe, the fund manager named in the states’ and SEC actions, settled charges with the states and was ordered to pay a total of $500,000.00 ($250,000.00 to the states and $250,000.00 to the SEC).
 Furthermore, Kelsoe agreed to the revocation of all of his existing registrations and/or licenses and to an order of permanent bar from involvement in the securities industry.
-Kelsoe cannot serve as an officer, director, or manager of, or issuer of interests in, a mutual fund, money market fund, pooled-investments or similar securities and investment vehicles which are publicly offered or sold.
+Kelsoe cannot serve as an officer, director, or manager of, or issuer of interests in a mutual fund, money market fund, pooled investments or similar securities and investment vehicles that are publicly offered or sold.

-Please read the States’ Fund Distribution Plan Notice to Morgan Keegan Investors and Proof of Claim Form carefully; both are available on the States' Fund page and the Claims Process page of this website.
+The States’ Fund Distribution Plan Notice to Morgan Keegan Investors is available on the States' Fund page of this website.